 How is Bonviva used?

 Bonviva can be given either as a tablet or as an injection into a vein.
 If the tablet is used, the dose is one tablet every month, preferably on the same date each month.
-The tablet must always be taken after an overnight fast, one hour before any food or drink except for water, and with a full glass of plain water.
+The tablet should be taken after an overnight fast, one hour before any food or drink except for water, and with a full glass of plain water.
 (In areas with hard water, where tap water contains a lot of dissolved calcium, bottled water with a low mineral content may be used.)
-The patient must not lie down for one hour after taking the tablet.
+The patient should not lie down for one hour after taking the tablet.
 The dose by injection is 3 mg once every three months.
 Patients taking Bonviva should also take vitamin D and calcium supplements if they do not get enough from their diet.

 How does Bonviva work?